NICMx/Jool/doc/usr/mod-run-464xlat.md

 NAT64 is not perfect.
 While you might see a lot of traffic getting translated quirklessly, you might eventually bump into the following rough edge:

-Baring RFC 6384, NAT64 only translates network headers (IPv4, IPv6 and ICMP) and transport headers (UDP and TCP).
+Barring RFC 6384, NAT64 only translates network headers (IPv4, IPv6 and ICMP) and transport headers (UDP and TCP).
 Sometimes, this is a problem.
 Some protocols on top of UDP and TCP have a bad habit of including IP addresses ("IP literals") along their conversations; because NAT64 only translates lower protocols, these literals will slip past the NAT64 unmodified.

 For example, some IPv6-unaware website, which would normally contain this HTML: